2100 Pacific Avenue, Atlantic City, NJ 08401 NJBIA Event Team Email

 She holds a B.A. degree in Sports Management from Seton Hall University where she also received a Certificate in Leadership Studies from The Buccino Leadership Institute at the Stillman School of Business.

 She resides in NJ with her husband and three young sons.

 Shell Bobev is the founder of Disrupt The Gap, a platform that empowers women’s lifelong financial independence through a multi-front disruption of the gender pay gap.
-After more than a dozen years of corporate experience, she recognized a calling to address this pervasive issue, in inclusive and innovative ways.
-Among other degrees, Shell holds a Masters of Adult Education, and a Certification in Human Resources Development, from Rutgers University.
-As an educator, she has developed thousands of people, across corporate, university, and community settings.
+After advocating for her own equal pay in the corporate world, she realized a calling to create bold solutions for systemic change.
+Disrupt The Gap guides organizations in implementing equitable and future-proof compensation practices and audits.
+Among other degrees, Shell holds a Masters of Adult Education and a Certification in Human Resources Development from Rutgers University, as well as a Certification in DEI.
+With a background in talent development, she has impacted thousands of people across corporate, community, and university settings.

 Michelle Bodden joined the New Jersey Economic Development Authority (NJEDA) in March of 2020 in the newly-created position of Chief Diversity, Equity & Inclusion (D&I) Officer.
 In this role, she leads the efforts to cultivate equity and inclusiveness both within the organization, as well as through the resources it provides to the State.
 She has a long history driving D&I strategies, standards, and policies.